 How to get started: Sign up for a stock trading app that meets your needs and either transfer your starting funds in or begin with some paper trading to see how things work

-Recommended reading: This guide to day trading breaks down one of the most commonly practiced trading styles
+This guide to day trading breaks down one of the most commonly practiced trading styles

-3. Real estate flipping
+25. Real estate flipping

-Real estate is generally something that you’d get into if you can actually visit properties and check them out yourself, but today it’s possible to use online listings as a starting point and go from there.
+Real estate is something that you’d normally get into if you can actually visit properties and check them out yourself, but today it’s possible to use online listings as a starting point and go from there.

-There are generally two ways to make money with real estate - banking on appreciation, such as when a neighbourhood as a whole sees development and prices go up as a whole, or being a fixer-upper.
+• You could bank on appreciation, such as when a neighbourhood as a whole sees development and prices go up as a whole, or

 Best for: Building significant wealth